-Director of Women, Gender, & Sexuality Studies susan.bragg@gsw.edu emphasizes the importance of intersectionality as a discourse when discussing gender, sexuality, ethnicity, race, and class.
+Director of Women, Gender, & Sexuality Studies susan.bragg@gsw.edu

+The Women, Gender, and Sexuality Studies (WGSS) program is a multi-disciplinary approach to understanding gender and sexuality in history, society, and culture.
+The program encourages political and social activism, and emphasizes the importance of intersectionality as a discourse when discussing gender, sexuality, ethnicity, race, and class.
 Students may take introductory courses in the WGSS program as part of their core curriculum, as well as earn a certificate demonstrating advanced study in topics related to women, gender, and sexuality.
 Approved courses for the certificate offer the opportunity of interdisciplinary study in a wide variety of Arts & Sciences programs.